opensearch-project/documentation-website/_api-reference/index-apis/update-alias.md

 Field | Type | Description
 :--- | :--- | :--- | :---
-`index` | String | Comma-delimited list of data streams or indexes you want to associate with the alias.
+`index` | String | A comma-delimited list of data streams or indexes that you want to associate with the alias.
 If this field is set, it will override the index name specified in the URL path.
 `alias` | String | The name of the alias.
 If this field is set, it will override the alias name specified in the URL path.
 `is_write_index` | Boolean | Specifies whether the index should be a write index.
 An alias can only have one write index at a time.
-If a write request is submitted to a alias that links to multiple indexes, OpenSearch runs the request only on the write index.
+If a write request is submitted to an alias that links to multiple indexes, then OpenSearch runs the request only on the write index.
 `routing` | String | Assigns a custom value to a shard for specific operations.
 `index_routing` | String | Assigns a custom value to a shard only for index operations.
 `search_routing` | String | Assigns a custom value to a shard only for search operations.
-`filter` | Object | A filter to use with the alias, so the alias points to a filtered part of the index.
+`filter` | Object | A filter to use with the alias so that the alias points to a filtered part of the index.

 ## Example request